AngelCampos/txtools/README.md

                      nCores = 1,
                      minReads = 1)
 #> Processing 75409 reads, using 10 gene models.
-#> 12563 alignments overlap 10 gene models
+#> 10373 alignments overlap 10 gene models
 #> Assigning alignments to gene model...
 #> Processing sequences.
 This may take several minutes depending on geneAnnot size ...
-#> Output contains: 12252 unique reads in 10 gene models
+#> Output contains: 7214 unique alignments in 10 gene models
 #> Warning in tx_reads(reads = dm3_PEreads, geneAnnot = dm3_geneAnnot, withSeq =
 #> TRUE, : Some alignments were not assigned to any gene, you can retrieve them
 #> using the tx_getUnassignedAlignments() function.